How Running Your Own Website Is Much Better for You Than You Think

 It’s sometimes one of scope, but that we’ll ignore because scope for a website can be as narrow as merely creating and managing an online business card.
 Scope of such a small size I consider negligible.

 Now, it’s quite fine for people to make that choice and decide not to run their own website.
-Nothing here carries judgement.
+Nothing here carries judgment.
 Yet here’s the thing:

 When Website Cons Are Website Pros